mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
 # Use Case
 <!-- Use Case (start) -->
-As a Marketo admin I want to synchronize Leads between Marketo and Salesforce orgs.
+As a Marketo admin I want to synchronize leads between Marketo and Salesforce organizations.

-This Anypoint template serves as a foundation for setting an online sync of Leads from Marketo instance to another Salesforce instances.
-Every time there is a new Lead or a change in an already existing one, the integration will poll for changes in Marketo source instance and it will be responsible for updating the Lead on the target orgs.
+This template provides an online sync of leads from a Marketo instance to a Salesforce instance.
+Each time a new lead or a change in an existing lead occurs, this integration polls for changes in the Marketo source instance and updates the lead in the target organization.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this template leverages the Mule batch module.
+This template leverages the Mule batch module.
 The batch job is divided in *Process* and *On Complete* stages.

 The integration is triggered by a scheduler defined in the endpoints.xml file.
-The application queries/receives newest Marketo updates/creations and adds them to one of the JMS topics depending on the country for the Lead record.
+The application queries and receives newest Marketo updates and creates and adds them to one of the JMS topics depending on the country for the lead record.

-The application has two different batch jobs consuming this JMS topics, one for migrating the changes to the first Salesforce Org (Leads located in 'US') and the other one for migrating the changes to the other Salesforce Org (Leads located in other countries as 'US').
+The application has two different batch jobs consuming JMS topics, one for migrating the changes to the first Salesforce organization (leads located in 'US') and the other for migrating the changes to the other Salesforce organization (leads located outside the 'US').

-During the *Process* stage, each Salesforce Lead will be matched with an existing Lead in the target system by Email.
+During the *Process* stage, each Salesforce lead is matched with an existing lead in the target system by email.
-The last step of the *Process* stage groups the Leads and create/update them in Salesforce Org.
+The last step of the *Process* stage groups the leads and creates or updates them in the Salesforce organization.
-Finally during the *On Complete* stage the template logs output statistics data into the console.
+Finally during the *On Complete* stage the template logs output statistics data to the console.
 <!-- Use Case (end) -->

 # Considerations